tilezen/vector-datasource/docs/layers.md

 #### Name localization

-Mapzen includes all language variants of the `name:*` values to enable full internationalization (when different from `name`).
+Tilezen includes all language variants of the `name:*` values to enable full internationalization (when different from `name`).

 Language variants are identified by an ISO 639-1 two-letter language code and optional country code, for example `en` for English and less commonly `en_GB` for British English.
 Mapzen [house styles](https://mapzen.com/products/maps/) designed in Tangram support displaying all language scripts.